 Step 6: Publish and Promote

-This step is essential for non-SEO posts since it’s unlikely you’ll get organic traffic.
+This step is essential for originality-led posts since it’s unlikely you’ll get organic traffic.
 However, it’s also helpful for SEO.
 It can take up to a year before you see results from SEO, but content promotion can help drive short-term results and speed up the SEO process.

 When it comes to content promotion, there are three main options: social media, paid search, and link building (both external and internal links).